kasparas0114/EECS314-BinaryFun/ASSO-DOCS/FinalReport.md

 ![Image of Deploment Multiplayer Diagram] (https://github.com/kasparas0114/EECS314-BinaryFun/blob/master/ASSO-DOCS/Diagrams/DeploymentMultiplayer.jpg)

 ##Scenarios
-This part of 4+1 architectural view model, is an ilustration of an architecture.
+This part of 4+1 architectural view model, is an illustration of an architecture.
 In this part we described sequences of interactions between objects and processes.
 For this view, we were using UML Use-case Diagrams.
 Using use-case diagrams it is easy for everyone to understand, how this application is intended to be used.

 ![Image of Use-Case Diagram] (https://github.com/kasparas0114/EECS314-BinaryFun/blob/master/ASSO-DOCS/Diagrams/UseCaseDiagram.jpg)
 **Contributions**